rtfenter/Loyalty-Points-Simulator/README.md

 MVP implemented and active.
 This simulator is intentionally lightweight.
 It focuses only on the core mechanics required to demonstrate loyalty system behavior, not on building a full production engine.

+---

+## ▶️ Local Use
+No installation required.
+If you'd like to run the simulator locally:

+1. Clone the repo
+2. Open `index.html` in your browser

+That's it — everything runs client-side.